 “Finding the perfect time to publish your campaigns is one of the keys in order to stand out.
 Having good content is important, but so is finding the perfect time to publish your posts.

 It’s important that you read up on current trends so you’ll have a pulse on what’s happening around you.
 Create stories around it that are relevant to your audience.
-Promote it across all your social media channels, reach out to your media contacts or you can even run social media ads to promote your stories.— Larry Kim (CEO of Mobile Monkey, Founder of WordStream)
+Promote it across all your social media channels, reach out to your media contacts or you can even run social media ads to promote your stories.— Contributed by Larry Kim (CEO of Mobile Monkey, Founder of WordStream)